Collin Tukuitonga: Early life and education

 Tukuitonga was born and raised in Niue.
 He completed his medical degree in Fiji, followed by a master's degree in public health in Sydney.

 Name

 Tukuitonga's first name was spelt 'Colin' for many years but as of 2022 he reverted to its original spelling with a double 'l'.

 Career

 Tukuitonga was Chief Executive of the Ministry of Pacific Island Affairs, Director of Public Health for the Ministry of Health and also Coordinator of Surveillance of Noncommunicable Diseases for the World Health Organization (WHO) based in Geneva.
 From 2014 to 2020 he was Director-General of the Secretariat of the Pacific Community.
-In 2018 he was nominated by the New Zealand government to be the Regional Director of the Western Pacific Region of the World Health Organisation however he did not gain the position.
+In 2018 he was nominated by the New Zealand government to be the Regional Director of the Western Pacific Region of the World Health Organization however he did not gain the position.

 In 2020 Tukuitonga was appointed as inaugural Associate Dean Pacific at the Health and Medical Sciences faculty of the University of Auckland.

+In November 2022 he was appointed for a three year term on the Public Health Advisory Committee (PHAC); the PHAC provides public health advice to government and the Minister of Health.

+In 2023, Tukuitonga was appointed a Fellow of the International Science Council for his contributions to Pacific health.

+In December 2023, Tukuitonga resigned as chairperson of Te Whatu Ora's Pacific Senate, citing his disagreement with the incoming Sixth National Government's scrapping of the Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022 and Te Aka Whai Ora (Māori Health Authority).
+He said that: "I really don't want to work for this government.
+I have no confidence.
+They are not going to treat Pacific people well and I want to be free to speak up and speak out."
+In addition, Tukuitonga stepped down from several other government advisory groups.

+in June 2024, Te Ao Māori News reported that Tukuitonga would take up a new role as chairperson of the World Health Organization's Strategic and Technical Advisory Group on the Prevention and Control of Noncommunicable Diseases (STAG-NCD).